Religion in Jamaica: Eastern Orthodoxy

 Though the Eastern Orthodox Church has a limited history in Jamaica, Eastern Orthodox Christians have long existed in Jamaica.
 Over a hundred years ago (long before an Oriental Ethiopian Orthodox Tewahedo Church was established on the island in 1972), there was already in existence a Syrian Orthodox community of immigrants.

 The earliest recorded instance of Orthodox clergy on the island was in 1910 when a notable number of Syrian immigrants to the island were visited by an Antiochian priest, Father Antonio Michael, who later entrusted them to the local Anglican parishes.

 These Syrian Orthodox later interacted with Fr.
 Raphael Morgan, a figure who has recently garnered interest among Orthodox historians.
 According to Jamaica Church of England Parish Register Transcripts, Morgan was born between 1863-1866 and originally baptized and christened into the Church of England.
 He would later convert to Orthodoxy and serve as a priest, though details are still emerging as to the specifics of his life.

 Fr.
-Raphael Morgan, whilst living in the United States, visited Jamaica in 1913 and stayed there for several months, into 1914 (Jamaica Gleaner, July 22, 1913).
+Raphael Morgan, while living in the United States, visited Jamaica in 1913 and stayed there for several months, into 1914 (Jamaica Gleaner, July 22, 1913).
 He toured the island, giving lectures on his travels around the world, including the Holy Land.
-Also, the most interesting event that took place when a Russian warship stopped in Jamaica, and Fr.
+Also, the most interesting event that took place was when a Russian warship stopped in Jamaica, and Fr.
 Raphael served the Divine Liturgy with the Russian priest aboard the ship (Jamaica Gleaner, December 27, 1913).
 A number of Syrian-Jamaicans attended, and Fr.
 Raphael used English for their benefit.
 The next day, the local newspaper reported that Fr.
-Raphael stated that he was in communication with the Syrian Orthodox Bishop of Brooklyn with regard to the Syrians here, and hoped that something would be done in regard to their spiritual welfare.
+Raphael stated that he was in communication with the Syrian Orthodox Bishop of Brooklyn with regard to the Syrians here and hoped that something would be done in regard to their spiritual welfare.
 The Syrian Orthodox Bishop of Brooklyn at the time was St. Raphael Hawaweeny.
 Unfortunately, Fr.
 Raphael became ill in 1914 and died in February 1915, with the possibility that he was never able to do anything for the Syrians in Jamaica, in addition to the untimely death of St. Raphael of Brooklyn who died about the same time period.